SBank (STS) Price Reaches $0.14 on Major Exchanges

 SBank Token Profile

-SBank can be purchased on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as SBank directly using US dollars.
-Investors seeking to acquire SBank should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SBank using one of the exchanges listed above.
+SBank can be bought or sold on the following cryptocurrency exchanges: .
+It is usually not possible to buy alternative cryptocurrencies such as SBank directly using US dollars.
+Investors seeking to acquire SBank should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SBank using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “STSUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );